Backpackstudio/wpPlugAndPlay/README.md

 # wpPlugAndPlay
 Simplifies creation of WordPress plugins.
 An abstract class of WordPress Plug and Play plugin which simplifies creation of **singleton WordPress plugin instances**.
 Becomes vey handy if you have to create multiple plugins, as decreases amount of code needed to write and also improves dramatically plugins performance by using the same base class for all inherited plugins.

-An example how easy is to create a new plugin by using **wpPlugAndPlay**:
+An example to show how easy is to create a new plugin by using **wpPlugAndPlay**:

 ```php
     require_once dirname(__FILE__) . '/frameworks/wpPlugAndPlay.php';